FrederoxDev/Bedrock-Modding-Wiki/docs/advanced-topics/entt.md

 ![try_get usages](/advanced-topics/entt/try_get-xrefs.png)

-The first usage provides some insight, a virtual function call is being performed on an object whose address is stored at offset 8 in the component.
+The first usage provides some insight, line 14 in the decompiled pseudocode contains a virtual function call being performed on an object whose address is stored at offset 8 in the component.

 ![getAllArmor](/advanced-topics/entt/xref-getAllArmor.png)